 The information contained here are subject to change.
 Chinese History Digest is not responsible or liable if any changes should occur.

-Shanhaiguan literally means "mountain-sea-pass' and that name was chosen after the present pass was built in 1381 AD.
+Shanhaiguan literally means "mountain-sea-pass" and that name was chosen after the present pass was built in AD 1381.
 It stands south of the Yan Mountains and north of the Bohai Sea.
 The narrow passage in between once was China's most heavily guarded frontier pass.
 Travellers from the north that wanted to enter China then had to come through the First Pass under Heaven.
 The area near the sea was protected by the fortress at Laolongtou and the Jiaoshan Great Wall protected the area where the wall climbs the first mountain on its way west.

-In the spring of 1644 AD, Beijing had fallen to a rebel army under the leadership of Li Zicheng.
+In the spring of AD 1644, Beijing had fallen to a rebel army under the leadership of Li Zicheng.
 The Chongzhen Emperor had already committed suicide by hanging himself from a tree at the capital's Jingshan Park.
 Rather than stand aside to let the country be run by peasant rebels, the Ming general Wu Sangui reluctantly entered into an alliance with the Manchus in the north.
-At dawn on May 27, Wu had the gates of the Shanhai Pass opened for the Manchu army and officially surrendered to them.
+At dawn on the 27th of May, he ordered the opening of the gates of the Shanhai Pass for the Manchu army and officially surrendered to them.
 Wu Sangui's troops then helped the Manchu army to annihilate Li Zicheng's rebel forces.
-Instead of restoring the Ming dynasty then, the Manchus moved the capital of their Qing dynasty empire to Beijing and took over control of all of China in the years that followed.
+Instead of restoring the Ming dynasty then though, the Manchus moved the capital of their Qing dynasty empire to Beijing and took over control of all of China in the years that followed.

 Shanhaiguan Great Wall Museum

 The museum in Shanhaiguan showcases the wall's architectural beauty and provides insights into various military, cultural and organizational aspects.
 A special emphasis is put on explaining the military function of the various Great Wall fortifications at the Shanhaiguan Pass.
 The exhibits at the museum consist of pictures and cultural relics that are distributed across six differently-themed halls.
 These are the Preface Hall, History Hall, Construction Hall, Military Hall, Culture Hall and Shanhaiguan Great Wall Hall.

 old cannons on display at the Shanhaiguan Great Wall MuseumThe long history of China's Great Wall, from the Warring States Period to the Ming dynasty, is shown through pictures, illustrations, maps and cultural relics in the History Hall of the Shanhaiguan Great Wall Museum.
 However, the first exhibit you will see when entering the hall is a model of the Banpo Trench.
-It was built by the neolithic people of the Yangshao culture about 7,000 years ago as a defense against floods and wild animals and is regarded as the earliest form of China's Great Wall.
+It was built by the neolithic people of the Yangshao culture about 7000 years ago as a defense against floods and wild animals and is regarded as the earliest form of China's Great Wall.
 To learn more about the ancient village of Banpo and our human ancestors that once lived there, you might consider visiting the Banpo Museum in Xi'an.

 In the Construction Hall, you will see bricks, tiles and some of the tools that were used to build the Great Wall more than 400 years ago.
 You will also learn more about various issues that were important in the building process: how a building site was selected and the layout and structure of the fortifications were planned, how a steady supply of labor was procured, how the different building materials were used . . . etc.